abu-naser/CryptMPI-A-Fast-Encrypted-MPI-Library/README.md

 # CryptMPI: A Fast Encrypted MPI Library
-CrytMPI provides secure inter-node communication.
+CrytMPI provides secure inter-node communication in the HPC cluster and cloud environment.
 We implemented two prototypes in MPICH-3.2.1 (for Ethernet) and MVAPICH2-2.3.1 (for Infiniband), both using AES- GCM from the [BoringSSL library](https://boringssl.googlesource.com/boringssl/).